MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 ### Load order

 Changing the load order is another good way to support compatibility.
-If you're aware of changes another mod does, you can tweak the appearance to better match your mod by using a [optional dependency](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Manifest#Dependencies) to make sure their changes are already applied when your patches are loaded.
+If you're aware of changes another mod does, you can tweak the appearance to better match your mod by using an [optional dependency](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Manifest#Dependencies) to make sure their changes are already applied when your patches are loaded.

 Content Patcher also has a `Priority` field that allows you to change when your mod should be applied, but this can be unreliable and cause issues.
 As a rule of thumb, only set a `Priority: Low` to initialize empty entries (e.g. for character keys) then later edit them as normal.
 This way, no data is lost.